Hexagon/pup/docs/scaling.md

 title: 5.
 Scaling applications
 ---

-## Pup Process Manager: Scaling Processes with JSON Configuration
+# 5. Scaling applications

 Pup is a process manager that supports scaling of processes through a JSON configuration pattern.
 This manual will cover the configuration pattern, process scaling, and the supported load balancing strategies, as well as the advantages of using the source-ip-hash strategy for stateful applications.

-### Configuration Pattern
+## Configuration Pattern

 Pup uses a JSON configuration pattern to define how processes should be scaled.
 An example configuration is shown below: